You always have a choice.

 It is a fact of life.
 And recognizing this fact will make you happier and allow you to live a better life.

-There are times when things happen to us that are outside of our control.
-But it is always our choice how we respond (or react) to them.
+While there are times when things happen to us that are outside of our control, it is always our choice how we respond to them.

-The most common place where people struggle with this idea is where they feel stuck.
+The most common place where people struggle with the idea that they have a choice is where they feel stuck.
 They feel stuck in a situation, in a relationship, or in a job.

 And I get it.
 Change is very hard.
 Our brains are wired to fear change.